-- It relies on the standardized scores helping researchers to identify the relationship between different scores.
+- It relies on standardized scores helping researchers to identify the relationship between different scores.

-- It is often used when researchers want to compare scores with the normal score.
+- It is often used when researchers want to compare scores with the average count.

-For quantitative market research use of descriptive analysis often give absolute numbers, but the analysis is never sufficient to demonstrate the rationale behind those numbers.
-Nevertheless, it is absolutely necessary to think of the best method to be used for research and data analysis suiting your survey questionnaire and what story researchers wat to tell.
-For example, a mean is the best way to demonstrate the average scores of the students in schools.
-It is better to rely on the descriptive statistics when the researchers intend to keep the research or outcome limited to the provided sample without generalizing it to the population.
-For example, when you want to compare average voting done in two different cities, then differential statistics is enough.
+For quantitative research use of descriptive analysis often give absolute numbers, but the in-depth analysis is never sufficient to demonstrate the rationale behind those numbers.
+Nevertheless, it is necessary to think of the best method for research and data analysis suiting your survey questionnaire and what story researchers want to tell.
+For example, the mean is the best way to demonstrate the students’ average scores in schools.
+It is better to rely on the descriptive statistics when the researchers intend to keep the research or outcome limited to the provided sample without generalizing it.
+For example, when you want to compare average voting done in two different cities, differential statistics are enough.

 Descriptive analysis is also called a ‘univariate analysis’ since it is commonly used to analyze a single variable.